 Intervention targets high-risk or gang-involved youth in community-based programs as well as alternative schools, adult gangs and prison gangs, juvenile correctional settings, group homes, halfway houses, parole programs, and probation agencies.

-Gang Prevention — comprehensive evidence-based gang prevention resources, which includes a Core Program and various supplemental materials for elementary school, grade 6, middle school, high school, and alternative schools.
-It is based on proven cognitive-behavioral principles and has been successful in gang prevention programs across the country, inoculating youth against gang violence and risk factors and increasing linkage to available protective factors. [more]
+Core Prevention — comprehensive evidence-based gang prevention resources, which include a core program and various supplemental materials for elementary school, grade 6, middle school, and alternative schools.
+It is based on proven cognitive-behavioral principles and has been successful in gang prevention programs across the country, inoculating youth against gang violence and risk factors and increasing linkage to available protective factors

 Films — presented in DVD format, with accompanying workbooks, these gang intervention and gang prevention films can be used in schools, detention centers, and community programs.
 Each DVD contains multiple short videos designed to illustrate key points.
 Video elements illustrate key decisions and consequences of key risk factors in young gang members' lives.
 Workbook elements provide the opportunity for participants to identify and evaluate the consequences of key risk factors in their lives.
 Titles include Choices, Gang Issues, Stories from the Streets, and Kids at Risk. [more]

-What Do You Think? — comprehensive story- and issue-based resource supports all program settings: elementary school, middle school, high school, alternative schools, and correctional settings.
+What Do You Think? — comprehensive story- and issue-based resource supports all program settings: elementary school, middle school, and alternative schools.
 More than 200 activities address issues for males and females of all ages.
 Materials are also available in Spanish and for adult programs. [more]